 Fortunately, you don’t need to strain yourself with intense or vigorous exercises to gain these health benefits.
 A brisk walk or a quick dance session can get your heart rate going and improve your stamina.
 There are also strengthening exercises, like yoga and Tai Chi, that are great for older adults because of the gentle and guided movements.

-As a provider of active independent and assisted living communities throughout Canada, Origin Active Lifestyle Communities is taking a look at Tai Chi vs. yoga—including what they are, the differences between them, and how they can benefit older adults.
+As an independent living, assisted living, and memory care provider, Origin Active Lifestyle Communities is taking a look at Tai Chi vs. yoga—including what they are, the differences between them, and how they can benefit older adults.

 Tai Chi vs. Yoga